vortexntnu/.github/README.md

 # .github
-Repo to host templates for workflows, issues and pull requests
+Repo to host templates for workflows, issues and pull requests.
+The README in profile is what is displayed on the main VortexNTNU page.

-## Using Workflow Templates
+---

-See [How to use workflows](https://github.com/vortexntnu/github-iac) in the github-iac repo.
+Currently there are only issue templates in this repo